Using variables in application development

 In which the syntax, kf.app.page.setVariable creates and defines a new local variable.

-Click here to learn more about how to declare and use variables using javascript.
+Click here to learn more about how to declare and use variables using javascript using the Kissflow SDK methods.

 Note: When you delete a page from the app, all local variables that are defined within the page will also be deleted.